kevinboone/jgemini/README.md

 with content fetched from a server, and the server will indicate the type of the content.

+If you want to install "properly" on Linux, there's a sample installation script and `.desktop` file in the `samples` directory of the source code bundle.

 ## Configuration

 The only configuration (at present) is via a properties file.